myurushkin/dfalib/README.md

 where a, b, c, d correspond to a number of GQD, IMT, HRP, TRP patterns found in the sequence.
 If particular attribute is equal to -1 it means that it was not specified in search parameters and is out of interest.

+In the output presented all sequences (19 in total) which are the smallest and contain at least one triplex.
+The size is 9 and all of them have only 1 triplex.
+Extra facts which are proved automatically:

+1) There're no sequences of size lesser then 9 which have at least 1 triplex.
+2) There're no suquences of size 9 which have more then 1 triplex.

 ## Arguments description:
 * --find-GQD <0 or 1>.
 The argument enables search of sequences with GQD pattern.
 Default value is 0.
 * --find-IMT <0 or 1>.
 The argument enables search of sequences with IMT pattern.
 Default value is 0.